rootalley/flight-spotter/docs/VISION.md

 ## 1. Introduction & Vision Statement

-Flight Spotter is an augmented-reality mobile app for aviation enthusiasts that displays flight information just by pointing your camera at the plane.
+Flight Spotter is an augmented-reality (AR) mobile app for aviation enthusiasts that displays flight information just by pointing your camera at the plane.
 Unlike traditional flight tracking websites, our product offers a real-time, interactive "plane spotting" experience.

 ## 2. The Problem